John Shott

-John Headley Shott (born June 24, 1948 in Bluefield, West Virginia) is an American politician and a Republican member of the West Virginia House of Delegates representing District 27 since January 12, 2013.
+John Headley Shott (born June 24, 1948) is an American politician who was a Republican member of the West Virginia House of Delegates representing District 27 from January 12, 2013, to 2020.
 Shott served non-consecutively from January 2009 in the District 24 seat until his appointment May 19, 2010 to the West Virginia Senate District 10 seat to fill the vacancy caused by the death of Senator Don Caruth until January 2011.

 Education

 Shott earned his BS in psychology from Davidson College and his JD from the University of North Carolina School of Law.